Detailed Explanation of Advanced Settings

 Warning

-For anime materials, please try to enable Forward Weighting in the Video Smoothness Optimization of the Frame Interpolation Settings as much as possible.
+For anime materials, please try to enable Forward Dedup in the Smoothness Optimization of the VFI Settings as much as possible.

 Or use software such as Premiere to reduce the frame rate of the original video to remove the repeated frames to avoid jitter after remapping.